pactus-project/PIPs/PIPs/pip-34.md

 The system checks if the **pool is full** (`F`).
 If it is, the **lowest-priority transaction is rejected** (`R`), making room for the new entry if needed.
 If the pool is **not full**, the **new transaction is accepted** (`A`).

-This diagram visually represents how the transaction pool prioritizes and handles new transactions, ensuring that high-priority transactions are processed preferentially and that lower-priority transactions may be rejected when space is limited.